 Director of Student Services:

 The Director of Student Services oversees Special Education, Section 504, homeless students, health and counseling services, and English Language Learner education.
-As administrator of special education, the Director of Student Services oversees compliance in collaboration with the Inclusion Teachers, works with the principal and Head of School to supervise and evaluate staff, provides teacher training, and serves as a resource for parents and community members.
+As administrator of special education, the Director of Student Services oversees compliance in collaboration with the Inclusion Teachers, works with the principal and Head of School to supervise and evaluate staff, provides teacher training, oversees the transition of students to/from MCCPS to a District school, and serves as a resource for parents and community members.